Metal recycling

 3. Market fluctuations: The demand and prices for recycled metals can vary significantly and are influenced by global market trends, economic conditions, and changes in supply (finding or acceding new mineral deposits) and demand (how much is needed to meet industry needs).
 These fluctuations can impact the profitability and sustainability of recycling operations.

-4. Regulatory challenges: Compliance with environmental and waste regulations and standards can be challenging for recycling facilities, especially when dealing with hazardous waste or ensuring emissions and effluents meet devolved legal requirements.
+4. Regulatory challenges: Compliance with environmental and commercial waste regulations and standards can be challenging for recycling facilities, especially when dealing with hazardous waste or ensuring emissions and effluents meet devolved legal requirements.

 5. Awareness: Most SMEs in Britain are unaware they don’t comply with even the most basic waste regulations, even when these could represent savings in the form of reduced landfill tax and avoidance of non-compliance fines.
 Upcoming implementations of EPA 2021 will give regulators more compliance power, hopefully increasing awareness of metal recycling possibilities!